(714) 240-2800

 Inspector Note — Northwood

-Northwood inspections look very different from any other Irvine village I cover — the housing is the OLDEST Irvine I work with (1977-1979 construction now 46+ years old), the development was NOT by The Irvine Company so construction quality varies significantly between tracts and between individual builders, and most homes are NOT under HOA architectural review which means maintenance histories and preventive treatment status vary house to house.
-Two finding patterns I see across Northwood properties consistently: drywood termite activity in fascia boards along the eave lines, and dry rot damage on exterior patio structures — both functions of how 46+ year old exterior wood has weathered through nearly five decades of Santa Ana wind cycles and seasonal moisture exposure.
-The mature eucalyptus windrows along Irvine Avenue and Bryan Avenue (some 100+ years old) are the visible distinguishing feature of the village, but they're also a real factor in my inspections — wood-to-soil contact at tree bases and fallen branches across community landscape create additional findings beyond the home structures themselves.
+Northwood inspections look very different from any other Irvine village I cover.
+This is the oldest Irvine housing I work with — 1977-1979 construction that's now 46-plus years old.
+The Irvine Company didn't develop it, so construction quality varies a lot between tracts and builders, and most homes aren't under HOA architectural review, which means maintenance histories and preventive treatment status vary house to house.
+I consistently see two things here: drywood activity in the fascia boards along the eave lines, and dry rot on exterior patio structures.
+Both come from nearly five decades of Santa Ana wind cycles and seasonal moisture wearing down 46-plus-year-old exterior wood.
+The mature eucalyptus windrows along Irvine Avenue and Bryan Avenue, some over 100 years old, are the neighborhood's most visible feature — but they matter for inspections too, since wood-to-soil contact at tree bases and fallen branches create additional findings beyond the home itself.

 Signs of Termites in Your Northwood Home